JojaCola312/abcrown-tutorial/README.md

 ```

 ## Contents
 - `alpha_beta_CROWN.py`: Implementation of CROWN, alpha-CROWN and beta-CROWN.
-Function about beta-CROWN including `Bab`, `general_split_robustness`, `domain_filter_robusness`, `optimized_beta_CROWN` and some related sub-function are defined inside `BoundedSequential` class.
+Functions related to beta-CROWN, including `Bab`, `general_split_robustness`, `domain_filter_robustness`, `optimized_beta_CROWN`, and some related sub-functions, are defined inside the `BoundedSequential` class.
 - `linear.py`: Definition of `BoundLinear` class.
 - `relu_alpha_beta.py`: Definition of `BoundReLU` class.
 Most functions about ReLU are defined inside the  class.
 - `model.py`: PyTorch model definition.
 - `models/relu_model.pth`: Pretrained model for debugging.
-It is only for the complex 2 ReLU model, and the parameter of simple 1 ReLU toy model is defined inside `model.py`.
+It is only for the complex 2 ReLU model, and the parameters of simple 1 ReLU toy model is defined inside `model.py`.

 ## Run
 ```